What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 AI co-founders are good at things with clear patterns: content, research, monitoring, scheduling, drafting, reporting.
 They're not good at creative decisions under high uncertainty, relationship-building, or anything that requires genuine judgment about things outside their context.

-My goal with Evo is a zero-human company: a business where Evo handles distribution and operations so completely that I only need to make strategic decisions and build new products.
+My goal is a zero-human company: a business where the AI handles distribution and operations so completely that I only need to make strategic decisions and build new products.
 We're not there yet.
 But we're closer than I'd be without it.

 The ceiling keeps moving too.
-What Evo can do in 2026 is meaningfully more than what was possible a year ago.
+What's possible in 2026 is meaningfully more than what was possible a year ago.
 If you're going to build this kind of system, now is the right time to start.

 ---